EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 <img width="100%" src="img/B2ACCESS-oauth-overview.png" alt="B2ACCESS OAuth 2.0 registration overview" text="B2ACCESS OAuth 2.0 registration overview">

 ### Registering a new user for B2SHARE
-For testing purposes, a different user can be registered which can used to log in to your own B2SHARE instance and upload new records.
+For testing purposes, a different user can be registered which can be used to log in to your own B2SHARE instance and upload new records.
 Again go to the [B2ACCESS acceptance instance](https://unity.eudat-aai.fz-juelich.de:8443/home/home) and click on 'Register a new account'.
 Now select 'EUDAT staff' and fill out the form.

 Alternatively, you can use your social ID or institutional credentials by selecting the corresponding authentication option when logging in to B2SHARE.